isaacyakl/new-breed-shopify-theme/README.md

 ## To-Do

+-  Improve page layout and background color for policy pages
+-  Improve link color contrast visibility
+-  Customize 404 page with an image
+-  Add Pre-Order Release date tag
+-  Turn off Pre-Order if Pre-Order Release date tag is reached
+-  Expand search bar by default on desktop and make search bar more prominent
 -  Do not display products tagged as "Discontinued" in collections
--  Make the search bar a more prominent feature
--  Add Pre-Order Release date tag
--  Turn of Pre-Order if Pre-Order Release date tag is reached
--  Improve link color contrast visibility
--  Expand search bar by default on desktop
 -  Hide ability to write reviews on Archived/Discontinued products
 -  Hide Archived/Discontinued products from collection pages
--  Improve page layout and background color for policy pages
--  Move SKU field below description on product pages
 -  Update SKU when product options are changed
--  Customize 404 page with an image

 ## New Version Procedure